laryziinha/forge-scryfall-scrapper/README.md

 from Scryfall in a way that matches Forge’s naming and layout expectations.

-It focuses on real-world Forge use cases, including special card layouts, multiple print variants, Secret Lair products, and audit-based workflows — avoiding silent overwrites and unexpected file mismatches.
+It focuses on real-world Forge use cases, including special card layouts, multiple print variants, Secret Lair products, and audit-based workflows, avoiding silent overwrites and unexpected file mismatches.

 ## 📸 Screenshots